5 Key Factors for Social Media Audience Segmentation

 - We searched for self-identifying conversations that mention that they speak both English and Spanish in posts that use either language

-It’s amazing how far you can go to drill down narrow audience segments based on specific criteria using social listening data.
+It’s incredible how far you can go to drill down narrow audience segments based on specific criteria using social listening data.
 However, keep one last thing in mind:

 5. ...But avoid going too specific with audience segments